condense/condense.github.io/index.md

 ---
 layout: page
 title: Condense
-tagline: Turning Data Into Action
+tagline: From Data Into Action
 ---
 {% include JB/setup %}

-# Condense.
-From data to action.

-**The Data Revolution is now.
-Don't get left behind.**
+### The Data Revolution is now.
+Don't get left behind.

 Intelligent businesses know their data and how to use it.
 They have the advantage of transparency.
 Transparency empowers managers